-Understanding Historic Buildings Training Course, 11-14 September 2018 (booking closes August 31st).
+Understanding Historic Buildings Training Course, 11-14 September 2018 (this course is now fully booked)

 Learn key building investigation, interpretation and recording skills with this practical course, where expert tutors will show you how to observe, analyse, hand-measure, draw and photograph historic buildings.